 If you are a drone owner and living in California, it’s important to stay up to date with any regulations set in place by the state and government.
 Drone laws in California can be similar to many states; however, much like driving a car, there can be some differences.

 Mentioning cars, speed limits convert to how far and how high you should fly your drone; The higher you fly your drone, the closer you are to break the laws.
-It’s the same for flight range, a DJI Mavic Pro can easily get to ranges ( up to 7 kilometers) the Holy Stone HS100 (500 meters flight range) will struggle with.
+The case is the same for flight range.
+For example, drones such as Autel EVO can easily get to ranges (up to 7 kilometers) the Holy Stone HS100 (500 meters flight range) will struggle with.

 So, with laws by state varying, it’s essential to do your research to avoid any unwanted surprises.

 FAA Regulations in California